walnashgit/EAGS4-MCP-Server-Client/README.md

 ## Project Structure

+### Core Components
 - `mcp_server.py`: Contains the MCP server implementation and tool definitions
-- `talk2mcp.py`: Client application that interfaces with the MCP server and Gemini AI
+- `models/data_model.py`: Pydantic models for tool inputs and outputs
 - `.env`: Configuration file for API keys
 - `requirements.txt`: Project dependencies

+### Client Architecture

+The client is built using a modular, four-layer architecture that follows a cognitive workflow:

+1. **Perception Layer** (`perception.py`)
+   - Extracts structured information from user input
+   - Identifies objectives, objects, and tool hints
+   - Uses Gemini AI to understand user intent

+2. **Memory Layer** (`memory.py`)
+   - Stores and retrieves factual information
+   - Maintains context across the conversation
+   - Provides relevant past information to improve decisions

+3. **Decision Layer** (`decision.py`)
+   - Takes perception and memory to generate plans
+   - Determines whether to use tools or provide final answers
+   - Creates structured function calls for tool execution

+4. **Action Layer** (`action.py`)
+   - Executes tool calls through the MCP session
+   - Parses function calls and handles errors
+   - Returns structured results for further processing

+These layers are orchestrated by the main agent (`agent.py`), which manages the cognitive loop and user interaction.

 ## Usage

 You can start the application in two ways:

 ### Option 1: Start Server and Client Separately
-1. Start the MCP server in one terminal with sse (default host 127.0.0.1 and port 7172):
+1. Start the MCP server in one terminal with SSE (default host 127.0.0.1 and port 7172):
 ```bash
 python mcp_server.py sse
 ```